-First aid kits are located in the office in the basement of the dining hall, the basement of Thor's Lodge, the Pine Pointe Yurt, Morning Glory Program Center, the dining hall kitchen and the Northland Village shower house.
+First aid kits are located in the office in the basement of the dining hall, the basement of Thor's Lodge, the Pine Pointe Yurt, Morning Glory Program Center, the dining hall kitchen, the Family Art Center and the Northland Village shower house.
 An AED is also located in each village (Office, Thors basement, Morning Glory).